What Is a Tooth Filling?

 How To Afford a Tooth Filling

-Flossy is an affordable alternative to insurance that offers dental care for up to 50% off.
+Flossy can be an affordable alternative to insurance or a supplemental discount for procedures not covered by insurance.
+Flossy offers dental care for up to 50% off.
 No membership fees, no monthly premiums, and no deductible.
 It’s a pay-as-you-go service where you’ll only pay for the services you receive without waiting to see a provider.

-While the average white filling costs over $200, Flossy’s Price is just $99, letting you get the care you need without the stress and anxiety of insurance premiums and insane out-of-pocket down payments.
-Plus, you can book and manage your appointments through an easy-to-use app, eliminating the headache of scheduling at a traditional office.
+While the average white filling costs over $200 if not covered by insurance, Flossy’s price can be much cheaper, letting you get the care you need without the stress and anxiety of insurance premiums and insane out-of-pocket down payments.
+Plus, you can book and manage your appointments online, eliminating the headache of scheduling at a traditional office.

 With such low prices, you might be thinking that the quality of care diminishes as well.
 But our providers are vetted based on rigorous criteria, including: